Adaptive Shape Servoing of Elastic Rods using Parameterized Regression Features and Auto-Tuning Motion Controls: PRELIMINARIES

 \section{PRELIMINARIES}

-\emph{Notation.} Throughout this paper we use very standard notation.
-Column vectors are denoted with bold small letters $\mathbf v$ and matrices with bold capital letters $\mathbf M$.
-Time evolving variables are represented as $\mathbf m_k$, where the subscript $\ast_k$ denotes the discrete time instant. $\mathbf{E}_n$ is an $n \times n$ identity matrix.
+\emph{Notation.} Column vectors are denoted with bold small letters $\mathbf{m}$ and matrices with bold capital letters $\mathbf{M}$.
+Time evolving variables are represented as $\mathbf{x}_k$, where the subscript $k$ denotes the discrete time instant. $\mathbf{I}_n$ is an $n \times n$ identity matrix. $\otimes$ represents the Kronecker product.

-Our aim in this work is to solve the automatic shape control of elastic rods with visual servoing.
-We denote the vector of robot motion by $\mathbf{r}_k \in \mathbb R^q$.
-To derive our new method, let us first consider the following conditions: \begin{itemize} \item The shape of the rod is measured with a fixed camera in an eye-to-hand configuration (depicted in Fig. \ref{fig24}).
-We denote the 2D image contour as:
+To derive our method, some conditions are now introduced: \begin{itemize} \item The 2D image feedback centerline of the rod is measured with a static camera in an eye-to-hand configuration (depicted in Fig. \ref{fig24}), and is denoted by:

-where, $N$ is the number of the contour points, $\mathbf{c}_i$ denotes the $i$th $(i = 1,\cdots,N)$ point of the contour in the image, $u_i$ and $v_i$ are the coordinates under the image frame.
+where $N$ is the number of the centerline points, $c_{ui}$ and $c_{vi}$ are the pixel coordinates of the $i$th image point.

-\item During the manipulation task, the rod is rigidly grasped by the robot and remains all the time within the observable range of the camera, and no occlusion occurs.
+\item During the manipulation task, the rod is rigidly grasped by the robot, and remains all the time within the observable range of the camera with no occlusions.